viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 ![Cache flow](/images/cache_flow.png)

 #### 4.1 Product Data
-A real world scenarion could be fetching product data including real-time stock levels.
+A real world scenario could be fetching product data including real-time stock levels.
 To be able to handle this we need to think about all layers.

 1. Don't cache it in the browser, because we are not able to invalidate or purge cache browser content.
 Once cached it will be there until as long as the max-age property where set to.
-Fastly has a way to achive this, https://www.fastly.com/documentation/reference/http/http-headers/Surrogate-Control/.
+Fastly has a way to achieve this, https://www.fastly.com/documentation/reference/http/http-headers/Surrogate-Control/.

 2. We want to cache it either way in the CDN, but we want to be able to purge/invalidate the object.
 This can be done with surrogate-keys in Fastly.
 You tag your content, and then you can purge those tags from your backend applications. https://www.fastly.com/documentation/reference/http/http-headers/Surrogate-Key/